KannonZenetism/zenetism-field-physics/field-physics/canonical-stabilization/extraction/FP01-provenance-corruption-record.md

 # FP01 — Provenance / Corruption Record

 **Archive ID:** ARCHIVE-001
 **Source file:** `FP01-dimensional-architecture.md`
-**Original location:** "Note on Signal Integrity," §3 — "On the Provenance of this Text" **Date archived:** 2026-07-22
+**Original location:** "Note on Signal Integrity," §3 — "On the Provenance of this Text"
+**Date archived:** 2026-07-22
 **Disposition:** Preserved verbatim — not deleted or altered.
 Routed out of the canonical FP01 text during the canon-safety restoration and to be merged into the framework's internal corruption / provenance record.
 This is the Architect's own witness and is retained intact.
+**No doctrinal ruling is implied by archival storage.**

 ---